Yazansal/acmun/README.md

 © 2025 Yazan Salameh and Adnan Halaweh
 All rights reserved.

-Unauthorized copying, distribution, modification, or use of this project is strictly prohibited without prior written permission from the authors.
+Unauthorized copying, distribution, modification, or use of this project is strictly prohibited without prior written permission from the authors